 The Greenville Water System has conducted monthly testing of raw and finished water for these single celled organisms since 1994, with federal and state testing beginning in October 2006.
 Only a few of these organisms have ever been detected.
-During 2009, 1 Giardia cyst and no Cryptosporidium oocysts were detected from Lake Keowee raw water.
-No organisms were detected from Table Rock and Poinsett Reservoirs.
+During 2010, no organisms were detected in Table Rock and North Saluda Reservoir and Lake Keowee raw water.
 Cryptosporidium is a one celled protozoan, too small to be seen without a microscope.
 It can be found in the feces of infected animals or humans.
 When present in sufficient numbers, it can cause symptoms that can include diarrhea, nausea and stomach cramps.
 Other sources of Cryptosporidium include unwashed hands, contaminated surfaces inside and outside the home, contaminated food and recreational waters.
 No precaution about our drinking water is currently needed for the general public.
 People with weakened immune systems should speak with their health care providers about how to protect themselves against Cryptosporidium from all sources.